mangalam-research/wed/doc/help.rst

 Browser Requirements
 ====================

 Wed is primarily developed using a recent version of Chrome (version 59 now, earlier versions have also been used earlier).
 (But see a note about Chrome 34 below.)

 Here is the list of officially supported browsers, in order of decreasing priority.
 The higher a browser is in the list, the less likely you are to run into issues and the higher the priority for resolving bugs happening with this browser.

-* Chrome 51 and higher.
+* Chrome 60 and higher.

-* IE 11.

 * Edge, but see `the section about it <Edge_>`_.
 We expect wed probably works fine on it.

+* IE 11, but see `the section about it <IE11>`_.

 * Relatively recent versions of Chrome: older than the latest releases but not very old.
 (Yeah, this is vague.
 Sorry about that.)

 File an issue on github if you find a problem with one of the supported browsers above.

 We would like to support phone and tablet browsers but due to a lack of development resources, such support is unlikely to materialize soon.
-In decreasing order of likelihood, the following cases are unlikely to ever be supported:
+In decreasing order of likelihood, the following cases are unlikely to ever be
+supported:

 * Versions of Chrome older than those mentioned above.